Remand extended in bank fraud case

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 The court has extended judicial remand of the accused until July 17.
-The jail authorities didn’t produce the accused before the court due to COVID-19 situation.
+The jail authorities didn’t produce the accused before the court due to Covid-19 situation.
 As per NAB, the bureau had been digging into the embezzlement worth billions of rupees allegedly being committed in Foreign Exchange Department of NBP, Lahore Branch.
-Whereas, during the course of investigations, involvement of vice-president, Foreign Exchange Department, was unearthed in which different private mega business groups were also known to be involved in the business of evading Letter of Credit (LC) amounts.
+Involvement of vice-president, Foreign Exchange Department, different private mega business groups was also detected to be involved in the business of evading Letter of Credit (LC) amounts.

-Moreover, NAB officials raided the branch and confiscated all the required records, wherein, the record shows involvement of 13 mega business groups and NBP officials to cause a loss to the tune of two to three billion rupees to national kitty.
-Further probe is underway in the wake of proposed involvement of other bank officials and the companies.